 - 700 Audio-based (e.g., CDs, Podcasts)

 - 710 Computer-based (e.g., CD-ROM or noninternet based)

 - 720 Printed

 (e.g., booklets, CPE

 articles with quizzes

 in the Journal of the

 Academy of Nutrition

 and Dietetics)

 - 730 Video based (e.g., DVDs)

 - 740 Web-based

-(e.g., Internet or

-online learning,

-such as CDR's Assess
+(e.g., Internet or online learning, such as CDR's Assess & Learn Series)

-&Learn Series)

-academic degrees accredited by foreign equivalent institutions are accepted under the condition that they have been verified by one of the agencies listed on the Independent Foreign Degree Evaluation Agencies list on pages 21-22 of the Appendix.
-Publications in scientific, peer-reviewed professional journals or presentations at scientific, peer-reviewed conferences may also be used to help establish demonstrated expertise.

-3. Presenters/developers:

-Instructors or individuals who develop CPE materials will have appropriate academic training, certification, or demonstrated expertise to present or develop materials in a particular subject area.
+- 3. Presenters/developers: Instructors or individuals who develop CPE materials will have appropriate academic training, certification, or demonstrated expertise to present or develop materials in a particular subject area.
 Academic degrees should be relevant and from a US regionally accredited institution or foreign equivalent.
-Publications in scientific, peer-reviewed professional journals or presentations at scientific, peer-reviewed conferences may also be used to help establish expertise.

-4. Scientific integrity:

-The provider is responsible for the content, quality, and scientific integrity of the activities.
+Publications in scientific, peer-reviewed professional journals or presentations at scientific, peer-reviewed conferences may also be used to help establish expertise. - 4.
+Scientific integrity: The provider is responsible for the content, quality, and scientific integrity of the activities.
 Potential conflicts of interest, including commercial bias, will be disclosed.
 A balanced discussion of the topic, including risk versus benefit information where appropriate, will be ensured.
-Controversial or disputed issues must be presented as such and supported by documentation from current and reputable refereed scientific journals.

-5. Length:

-The activity must be a minimum of a one-half (0.5) contact hour in length.

-6. Evaluation of learner:

-An evaluative component-for example, test questions for study materials or an electronic discussion bulletin board for internet sessions-must accompany the activity.
-Professional test question writers or individuals with demonstrated capabilities in evaluation/assessment or item writing are required to develop the test questions for the activity.
+Controversial or disputed issues must be presented as such and supported by documentation from current and reputable refereed scientific journals. - 5.
+Length: The activity must be a minimum of a one-half (0.5) contact hour in length. - 6.
+Evaluation of learner: An evaluative component-for example, test questions for study materials or an electronic discussion bulletin board for internet sessions-must accompany the activity.
+Professional test question writers or individuals with demonstrated capabilities in evaluation/assessment or item writing are required to develop the test questions for the activity. - 7.

-7. Enduring material:

 Self-study CPE activities, regardless of their format, will be eligible for CPE credit for up to 3 years from the date of their initial publication.